adamchairly/leetcode/README.md

 ### Welcome
 This is my repository of leetcode problems, that I've managed to solve.
-Uppn writing this message, the solutions are written in python, but for sake of practicing, I will be writing c++ and java too eventually.
+Upon writing this message, the solutions are written in python, but for the sake of practice, I will be writing c++ and java too eventually.

 The problems are numbered according to leetcodes default numbering.